THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
+* 05/2025: Two papers about LLM Safety and Security are accepted by ACL (Main Track) 2025.
 * 04/2025: I am invited to serve as the Area Chair of NeurIPS 2025.
 * 03/2025: One paper about backdoor attack is accepted by IEEE TDSC 2025.
 * 03/2025: One paper about prompt inversion attack is accepted by IEEE S&P 2025.
-* 02/2025: One paper about T2I model watermarking is accepted by CVPR 2025.
 * 02/2025: Our paper about model ownership verification is accepted by IEEE TPAMI.